HTTP-RPC/Sierra/charts-reference.md

 * "stroke" - the stroke associated with the data set, as an instance of `BasicStroke`
 * "dataPoints" - the data set's data points, as an instance of `SortedMap`

-Map keys typically represent the chart's domain, with their associated values representing the range.
+Map keys generally represent the chart's domain, with their associated values representing the range.

 For example, the following code creates a simple data set for use by a time series chart: